felixgro/sportr/docs/SetupGuide.md

 - [MySQL ^5.7, ^8.0](https://dev.mysql.com/doc/refman/8.0/en/getting-mysql.html)
 - [Composer](https://getcomposer.org/download/), [NPM](https://www.npmjs.com/get-npm)

 Feel free to start an automated setup process using the `php artisan sportr:setup` command.
-Nevertheless you can also setup the application manually using the following 5 steps:
+Nevertheless you can setup the application manually as well using the following 5 steps:

 ### Step 1: Install Sportr with dependencies
 Clone this Repository to your machine: